open-telemetry/opentelemetry-specification/specification/document-status.md

 Specification documents (files) may explicitly define a "Status", typically shown immediately after the document title.
 When present, the "Status" applies to the individual document only and not to the entire specification or any other documents.
-The following table describes what the statuses means.
+The following table describes what the statuses mean.

 |Status              |Explanation|
 |--------------------|-----------|